ChristopherLu/chrislu.github.io/_pages/about.md

 Before coming to Edinburgh, I did both my PhD study and post-doctoral in the Department of Computer Science, University of Oxford.
 Even earlier, I received my M.Eng degree from Nanyang Technological University (NTU).

-**I am looking for one PostDoc to work on multimodal fusion and robust localization.
-Please visit the [job description](https://christopherlu.github.io/vacancies/) and drop me an email if you are interested.**